 Soil and Groundwater Contamination in Unknown Contaminated Sites.
 Grading and excavation for future development within the City could expose construction workers and the public to unidentified hazardous substances present in the soil or groundwater.
 Exposure to contaminants could occur if the contaminants migrated to surrounding areas or if contaminated zones were disturbed at the contaminated location.
 Exposure to hazardous substances is considered potentially significant.
 Additionally, the potential exists for unidentified underground storage tanks (USTs) to be present on a development site.
 Removal activities could pose risks to workers and the public.
 Potential risks would be minimized by managing the tank according to existing Orange County Health Care Agency's standards.
-Potential impacts to groundwater would be dependent on the type of contaminant, the amount released, and depth to groundwater at the time of the release.
+Potential impacts to groundwater at the time of the release.